 Roughly one third of the land in Thousand Oaks is designated as permanent public open space.
-This includes a ring of about 15,000 acres of open space with 140 miles of trails for public use surrounding the Conejo Valley.
+This includes a ring of 15,000 acres of open space with over 150 miles of trails for public use surrounding the Conejo Valley.
 What a spectacular feature we have here in our backyards!

 Three key organizations involved with the Conejo open space: